 The scope of this Recommendation includes:

-Accessibility requirements for smart public transportation services for persons with disabilities to utilize the benefits of IoT applications and services.
+Accessibility requirements for smart public transportation services for persons with disabilities, persons with age-related disabilities and those with specific needs to utilize the benefits of IoT applications and services.

 Accessibility profiles for accessible smart public transportation services.